cfengine/documentation/examples/tutorials/manage-ntp.markdown

 If the code has no syntax error, you should see no output.

 Perform a manual policy run and review the output to ensure that the policy executed successfully.
-Upon a successful run you should expect to see an output similar to this:
+Upon a successful run you should expect to see an output similar to this (depending on the init system your OS is using):

 ```console
 [root@hub masterfiles]# cf-agent -KIf update.cf;